Skip to content

 More Info

-A full AI engineering team — Developer, Architect, PM, QA, Security, Principal Engineer, DevOps — inside VS Code.
-Shared context, persistent decisions, autonomous shipping.
+A full AI engineering team — Developer, Architect, Principal Engineer, Product Manager, Project Manager, UX Designer, QA Lead, Security Lead, and Customer — inside your editor.
+Shared context, persistent decisions, governed autonomous shipping.
 Not autocomplete.
 An AI team that knows your codebase.

-Backed by the VibeFlow platform: features, todos, issues, governance, attachments, and compliance all live on a real backend that the agents read + write to.
-The IDE extension is the live cockpit.
+Backed by the VibeFlow platform: features, todos, issues, governance, attachments, and compliance all live on a real backend that the agents read and write to.
+The editor extension is the live cockpit.

 Quick start